 A two-minute walk for the Tower, behind the Bishop’s Palace, is Ireland’s only Medieval Museum.
 Recently opened, it really explains a lot of the history of Ireland, why the battles continued between England and Ireland, and more about the divide between the Catholics and the Protestants.

-This is a stunning modern building that incorporates previous construction they found on the site, including a 13th century Choristers’ Hall and a 15th century wine vault.
+This modern building incorporates a lot of previous construction they found on the site.
+You can visit a 13th century Choristers’ Hall and a 15th century wine vault.

 The Bishop’s Palace was designed and built in 1741 by the famous Richard Castle on the site of the medieval palace.
 Up until the early 20th century the Church of Ireland’s bishops of Waterford and Lismore called it home.
 It’s now a museum with rooms restored in 17th and 18th century style.